-- Coronary Artery By-pass Grafts with surgery to divide the breastbone; - Heart structural repair with surgery to divide the breastbone; - Heart Valve Replacement or Repair with surgery to divide the breastbone; - Pulmonary Artery Graft Surgery with surgery to divide the breastbone; or and the claim is accepted by the Company, we will make a payment in advance of the Life Insured undergoing the surgery if a Consultant of an Irish or United Kingdom Hospital confirms to our Company's Chief Medical Officer's satisfaction that the surgery is necessary for medical reasons, and the Life Insured is on an Irish or United Kingdom Hospital waiting list.
-The advance payment will be 50% of the Accelerated Specified Illness Benefit at the time the Life Insured goes on the Hospital waiting list, subject to a maximum of €32,500.
+- Coronary Artery By-pass Grafts with surgery to divide the breastbone, - Heart Structural Repair - Heart Valve Replacement or Repair with surgery to divide the breastbone, - Pulmonary Artery Graft Surgery with surgery to divide the breastbone or - Aorta Graft Surgery for disease or traumatic injury and the claim is accepted by the Company, we will make a payment in advance of the Life Insured undergoing the surgery if a Consultant of an Irish or United Kingdom Major Hospital confirms to our Company's Chief Medical Officer's satisfaction that the surgery is necessary for medical reasons, and the Life Insured is on an Irish or United Kingdom Major Hospital waiting list.
+The advance payment will be 50% of the Life Insured's Accelerated or Standalone Specified Illness Benefit at the time the Life Insured goes on the Major Hospital waiting list, subject to a maximum of \in 32,500.
+The Accelerated and Standalone Specified Illness Benefit (and Lump Sum on Death Benefit in the case of Accelerated Specified Illness Benefit) will be reduced by the amount of the advance payment.
+The balance of any Accelerated or Standalone Specified Illness Benefit will become payable when the Life Insured actually undergoes the surgery.